RMSolo 2014 Supplemental Rules

 When site restrictions dictate, sound limits will be enforced.
 Click here for sound control policy/procedures.

 Summer Series event awards will be presented at the event site after the competition is completed.
 Event awards will be forfeited if not picked up on the day of the event.
-The minimum number of awards given out in each class will be based on the 2013 SCCA Solo Rules.
+Event trophies will be awared to the top 3 finishers in each class.
 Additional awards may be given out at the discretion of the event chairperson.
 Awards will not be given out during Winter Series events.

 *note that X Class will award tropies only to the top 3 qualifiers